 Students and teachers may take images, media clips, and music to create "mash ups" such as videos or class presentations so long as the following guidelines are met:

 If you have a copyright question about non-print resources that you can't find the answer to here.
-Please check Copyright Matters!, or ask Pam, or Jaya and we would be happy to help!
+Please check Copyright Matters!, or ask Pam and I would be happy to help!